 - a.
-Upon approval by the Director, the owner of a facility may permanently close UST(s), UST system, or product pipeline via a Closure In Place which allows the components to remain in the ground provided that: - (1) The owner requests approval for closure in place in writing to the Director and approval is granted prior to the closure.
+Upon approval by the Director, of an application to close USTs, the owner of a facility may permanently close UST(s), UST system, or product pipeline underground storage tanks via a Closure In Place which by allowing allows the UST(s) and/or associated facility components to remain in the ground provided that: - (1) The owner/operator requests approval for closure in place in writing to the Director and approval is granted prior to the closure.
 The request must provide specific detailed information that demonstrates closure in place is necessary because the removal of the UST(s) or product pipeline would adversely impact the structural integrity of a building, permanent structure, sensitive/critical utilities, or other active UST(s) or product pipeline would adversely impact an environmentally sensitive area, or the UST(s) or product pipeline is inaccessible to typical removal equipment. - (2) For tanks and product pipelines not exempted from closure assessments by § 1.15(A) of this Part, the request must include a scope of work for the closure assessment that includes soil and groundwater sampling sufficient to determine whether a release has occurred.
-The closure assessment report must be prepared in accordance with § 1.15(D)(10) of this Part and submitted to the Director within 30 days of the closure. - (3) For UST(s) and/or product pipelines exempted by § 1.15(A) of this Part, the owner must either conduct a closure assessment or opt to have all USTs and product pipelines tightness tested.
-If any test results are not passing, a closure assessment is required and a scope of work for soil and groundwater sampling sufficient to determine if a release has occurred must be submitted for prior approval by the Director. - (4) All product is removed from the UST(s) and all connecting product pipelines; - (5) The UST(s) and, if applicable, product pipelines, are cleaned to remove any remaining product or residual material and such product or residual material is disposed of in accordance with applicable federal, state and local statutes, ordinances, Rules and Regulations; - (6) All fill, gauge, pump and vent lines are disconnected and all inlets and outlets are permanently capped or plugged; and
+The closure assessment report must be prepared in accordance with -§ 1.15(D)(10) of this Part\Rule 13.11 and submitted to the Director within 30 days of the closure. - (3) For UST(s) and/or product pipelines tanks exempted by § 1.15(A) of this Part, Rule 13.01, the owner/operator must either conduct a closure assessment or opt to have all USTs and product pipelines tightness tested.
+If all-any test results are not passing, a closure assessment is required and a scope of work for soil and groundwater sampling sufficient to determine if a release has occurred must be submitted for prior approval by the Director.

-(7) All USTs are filled completely with a slurry concrete or flowable fill and all remaining product pipelines are permanently capped and secured against tampering.
+- (4) All product is removed from the UST(s) and from all connecting product pipelineslines; - (5) The UST(s) and, if applicable, product pipelines, isare cleaned to remove any remaining product or residual material and such product or residual material is disposed of in accordance with applicable federal, state and local statutes, ordinances, Rules and Regulations; - (6) All fill, gauge, pump and vent lines are disconnected and all inlets and outlets are permanently capped or plugged; and - (7) All USTs\-are filled completely with a slurry concrete or flowable fill and all remaining product pipelines are underground piping associated with the USTs are permanently capped and secured against tampering.

-10. Closure Assessment Report
+10. Closure Assessment Report: